All Episodes

 The original indictment based on a statute that wasn't even in existence.

-Now you've got a grand jury foreman saying it nothing that went on in the grand jury room, helped make up his mind anyway, because He walked into the room with his mind already made up.
+Now you've got a grand jury foreman saying that nothing that went on in the grand jury room helped make up his mind anyway because he walked into the room with his mind already made up.

 So Earl impanels a jury at noon on Monday, which brings new charges five hours later.